 And did I mention it’s super low fat too?
 With just 2 Tbls. of coconut oil, there’s very little fat, but still enough that it doesn’t taste low fat.

 They’re moist, easy to make and even easier to freeze for later.
 (A quick reheat in the microwave would have these muffins on your table in no time.)

-Here are some of my other tips for making these gluten free blueberry oatmeal muffins:
+Tips for making these gluten free blueberry oatmeal muffins:

 Overnight is a long time and it’s so easy to just skimp on the time and try to do it for just a few hours.
 Believe me, it is tempting, but let them sit and soak up the milk for at least 8 hours.
 The result is well hydrated oats, which makes a moist muffin.

 Unlike pretty much any other gluten free recipe, with this one, you can deviate a little from the written recipe (But just on this part!).
 I added the blueberries as a topping on each muffin before baking, but you could fold them into the batter if you wanted.
 The trick is to do it very, very lightly to prevent them from breaking and making your whole muffin blue.

 Watch the baking time

 The baking time could take up to 30 minutes.
 Depending on your oven and the conditions, they may take the full time.
 The toothpick test will let you know for sure when they’re done.